 Welcome to the Trinity House System

 Although each house strives to contribute to the overall values and culture at Trinity, it’s important that they stand as individual communities too.
-That’s why each house has it’s own character virtues:
+That’s why each house has its own character virtues:

 What it means to be in Bredon: